Comparing the Latest Coding Models

 A breakdown of the strengths and weaknesses of Opus 4.6, Codex 5.3, Sonnet 4.6, and Composer 1.5 for different development tasks.

 Opus 4.6 has been a standout for frontend work.
 It is surprisingly good at creating websites and crafting designs that look like they were designed and created by a human.
 It understands aesthetics and modern web patterns intuitively.
-However, it can sometimes struggle with extremely long context windows or multi-step deployment operations where it loses track of the overarching goal.
+Long context windows and multi-step deployment runs are where it can lose the thread.

 When it comes to long running tasks, Codex 5.3 is incredibly impressive.
 It is noticeably better than Opus 4.6 at keeping track of complex state over time and making sure that things actually work and deploy correctly.
 If I need a model to grind through a massive refactor or a tricky infrastructure migration, Codex is my absolute go-to.
-It is less creative with UI but unmatched for backend reliability.
+UI work is not its headline strength; backend reliability is.

 For daily tasks and normal development workflows, Sonnet 4.6 is doing a great job.
 It strikes a perfect balance between speed and capability.
 I will typically rely on Sonnet for writing standard business logic or reviewing pull requests.
 It is worth noting that I still use the smaller Haiku model for fast, low complexity things like generating commits and running tests.